-Fixed Shop Retailers: Fixed shop retailers have a permanent or say specific place of doing business.
+Fixed Shop Retailers: Fixed shop retailers have a permanent or, say, specific place of doing business.
 Hence, they need not move their merchandise from one street to another.
-They have a larger pool of resources and so the business is carried out on a greater scale.
+They have a larger pool of resources, and so they carry out business on a greater scale.
 The offerings may also be different, which include consumer goods as well as capital goods.
-Further, they are subdivided into:
+The subdivision is as follows:

 - Small Scale Fixed Shop Retailing

 - Speciality Shops

 - Second-hand goods shop

 - Departmental stores